For the flatbread:

 5. Remove from heat and set aside.

-1. Cut the cod into pieces and marinate with the Spicy Black Olive Spread, extra virgin olive oil, and a few drops of vinegar.
+1. Cut the cod or plant-based protein into pieces and marinate with the Spicy Black Olive Spread, extra virgin olive oil, and a few drops of vinegar.
 Set aside at least 10 minutes.

 2. Chop the cherry tomatoes in quarters